goldman-gp-ebi/SWAMPy/README.md

 This is because the leftmost primer 1 and rightmost primer 98 basically never match in a genome.
 Also watch out for long runs of N's in the primer sites, if these are there then that amplicon will drop out.

+- If a source genome amplicon is has deletions at the end, PCR errors that were supposed to be on those loci will be skipped only for that souce genome.
+A warning is printed in this case.

 - Special characters in the fasta genome ids could potentially cause a problem.
 In the code, the characters "/", "," and " " are dealt with, but other whitespace characters or special characters such as "&" could cause a bug.